Free DPI Converter

 All processing is done locally, no server uploads, no data storing, and no data leaks

-How to Change DPI of Images in 3 Simple Steps
+How to Change DPI of Images Online

 1. Upload Images

-2. Select or Set a DPI
+2. Select a DPI

-Select a DPI from predefined ones (such as 72, 150, 300, 600, 1200), or enter a custom one according to your needs.
+Select a DPI from the predefined options (1200, 600, 300, 150, or 72), or enter a custom one according to your specific needs.

 3. Convert & Export

-Why Choose Poindeo Free DPI Converter?
+Why Choose This Image to Any DPI Converter?

-Change DPI Fast & Effortlessly
+Fast & Simple

 Broad Format Support

-100% Data Security
+100% Security

 FAQs about Changing DPI of Images